Skip to main content

 • Start a new agent session for every prompt.
 Each skill consumes significant context.
 A fresh session ensures the model has full capacity and avoids degraded output.

 • Run on a high-capacity model.
-Figma-native skills work on OpenAI GPT 5.4 High or Opus 4.6 High. create-component-md uses parallel subagents and needs Opus 4.7 High or better.
+Render skills work on OpenAI GPT 5.4 High or Opus 4.6 High. create-component-md uses parallel subagents and needs Opus 4.7 High or better.

 • Run one agent per Figma file at a time.
 The MCP supports multiple connections, but all agents share one active page and file context.
-Finish one skill before starting the next.
+Finish one render before starting the next.

 • Interact with the Figma frame while a skill is running.
 The agent writes to the frame in multiple steps.
 Clicking, selecting, or editing mid-generation can break node references and corrupt the output.